THE PAW PROJECT TEAM

 About Susan Whittred, DVM and Allan B. Simon, DVM, State Co-Directors, Paw Project-New York

-In 1999, Susan Whittred graduated with special honors from Hunter College.
-In 2003 she graduated from Cornell University's College of Veterinary Medicine and the same year was presented with an award for outstanding interest and ability in feline medicine and surgery from the Association of Feline Practitioners.
-Dr. Whittred currently lives in Long Beach with a parcel of furry "kids" and practices veterinary medicine at Animal Hospital of the Rockaways.
+Susan Whittred graduated with special honors from Hunter College in 1999.
+In 2003, she graduated from Cornell University's College of Veterinary Medicine, receiving a special award for outstanding interest and ability in feline medicine and surgery from the American Association of Feline Practitioners.
+Dr. Whittred currently lives in Long Beach, NY with a parcel of furry "kids" and practices veterinary medicine at Animal Hospital of the Rockaways.
 Dr. Whittred is Director of Veterinary Medicine of the Patricia H Ladew Foundation, a nonprofit 501 (c)(3) orgnization that provides housing and medical treatment for unowned cats.
 Dr. Whittred is a member of the Cornell Feline Health Center, The Association of Feline Practitioners, The Association of Shelter Veterinarians, The Long Island Veterinary Medical Association, The New York State Veterinary Medical Society, The American Veterinary Medical Association and the American Humane Association.

 Dr. Allan Simon is a co-founder of the Animal Hospital of the Rockaways, established in 1977.
 He attended Cornell University as an undergraduate and also received his Doctor of Veterinary Medicine there in 1973.
 He is a member of the the Long Island Veterinary Medical Association, the New York State Veterinary Medical Society, the American Veterinary Medical Association, the New York City Veterinary Medical Association, Cornell Feline Health Center and the New York City Medical Reserve Corps.
 He enjoys his two children, sailing and tennis.
 In his off-time he volunteers with The Habitat for Humanity helping to rebuild Breezy Point NY, an area hard hit by super storm Sandy.
 He also volunteers at an animal shelter in Queens, NY.